KarthikUrala/PIMA-Analysis/README.md

 ### Hi there 👋
+BI Programming_Urala_Karthik is a final project of python subject.
 <!--
 **KarthikUrala/KarthikUrala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.